-Abuse is abuse and the Foundation adopts a zero-tolerance approach to abuse, and it should never be tolerated, minimised or dismissed as 'just banter', 'just having a laugh', 'just part of growing up' or 'boys being boys' or 'girls being girls' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+Abuse is abuse and will not be tolerated, minimised or dismissed as 'banter'; 'just having a laugh'; 'part of growing up'; 'boys being boys'; or 'girls being girls'.
 Different gender issues can be prevalent when dealing with peer on peer abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
 Whilst mindful of the particular vulnerability of women and girls to violence, it is also recognised that boys as well as girls can be abused by members of the opposite as well as the same gender group.
-All peer-on-peer abuse is unacceptable and will be taken seriously.